mouadhhamdi/ADA-Project/README.md

     - Finally, we saved our cleaned dataframes in a new folder to use them later for data wrangling.

 - Data wrangling:
     At this point of the project we needed to get more familiar with our data so we decided to do some plots:
-    -
-    -
+    - We plotted the counts of entities, officers and intermediairies per each country in a stacked format.
+    - We where also interrested in the number of active intermediaries which will help us to understand how the network was connected at the last time snapshot.
+    - The evolution over time of the entities was important to be visualised.
+We could've seen that this suspicious activity has grown exponentially at the end of nineties.

 - Network Analysis:
   model our dataset in a graph format and learn about the nodes connections(example: connected components) At the end of this milestone we should find those statistics: